Person County, North Carolina: History

-The area was first inhabited by Native Americans over 10,000 years ago.
-The historical tribes encountered here by early Spanish explorers were generally Siouan-speaking, including the Saponi, Occaneechee, and other groups.
+The area was first inhabited by Native Americans more than 10,000 years ago.
+An ancient lithic quarry, the Two Dogs Site, is located in present-day Person County, North Carolina.

+The Indigenous tribes encountered here by early Spanish explorers were generally Siouan-speaking, including the Saponi, Occaneechi, and other groups.

-Settlement by immigrants of Scots, Scots-Irish, English, French Huguenot, and German ancestry began in the mid-17th and continued into the 19th centuries.
-The settlers tended to be yeoman farmers, and few owned any slaves.
+Settlement by immigrants of Scots-Irish, English, French Huguenot, and German ancestry began in the mid-18th and continued into the 19th centuries.
+The majority of settlers were yeoman farmers, and few owned any slaves.

 Religious affiliation in the county reflects the early settlers and is predominantly Protestant.
 Due to Person County's nearness to Virginia, the Carolina coast, and the Appalachian foothills, a wide variety of Southern American English dialects can be heard here, including Virginia Piedmont, Coastal Southern, South Midland, and African-American English.

 Revolutionary and Civil Wars

 The county was named for Brigadier General Thomas Person, a Revolutionary War patriot, who made significant contributions to Person County and surrounding areas.
 He was a trustee of the University of North Carolina at Chapel Hill.
 His generous donations were recognized by the construction and naming of Person Hall.

 Lieutenant Colonel Stephen Moore, Deputy Quartermaster General of the Hillsborough district, was another Revolutionary War hero, commanding the Person County militia at the disastrous Battle of Camden.
 He was captured and held on the prison ship Torbay.
 In 1775-1776 he had purchased property in the south of Person County and named his plantation Mt.
 Tirzah.
 His home, constructed in 1778, has been renovated recently.
 Stephen Moore was buried in the family cemetery.

 During the Civil War, Person County supplied between 800 and 1000 soldiers to the Confederate Army.
 A granite monument at the Courthouse honors E. Fletcher Satterfield, who carried the Confederate flag at Gettysburg.